 In Western Culture

 Magenta represents identity, femininity, and the unconventional.
 It’s usually found in feminist art and actions that advocate for sex equality.
-Its perfection also symbolizes power and playfulness.
+Its perfection also symbolises power and playfulness.

 In Eastern Culture

-Nevertheless never as usually rooted in Eastern cultures as red or gold, magenta has received reputation in modern style and art scenes in countries like Japan and South Korea.
-It is usually regarded as a stylish and elegant color.
+Nevertheless, never as usually rooted in Eastern cultures as red or gold, magenta has received a reputation in modern style and art scenes in countries like Japan and South Korea.
+It is usually regard as a stylish and elegant color.

 Magenta in Art and Design